jyothiknj/Test/README.md

 It's observed that the acceptance rate of drivers who visit bar more than once a month and over 25 years of age is 3 times more than all others.
 So, there is no difference of acceptance rate from the above scenario

-5. Use the same process to compare the acceptance rate between drivers who go to bars more than once a month and had passengers that were not a kid and had occupations other than farming, fishing, or forestry.

 ### Scenario:
 Wanted to compare the acceptance rate between drivers who go to bars more than once a month and had passengers that were not a kid and had occupations other than farming, fishing, or forestry, had to run multiple queries to arrive at the dataset required to calculate the acceptance rate.
     1. Queried for drivers who visit bar more than once a month.